 It then occurred to me that maybe Andrew might know.
 So I went to Andrew, and I hummed the tune for him.
 He replied, “Yep, I know that song.”
 He, too, could only partially remember the words, so he was running the tune through his head as well.
 Just as he started to voice, “Oh, I think…”, we were surprised by a knock on the door; It was one of our upstairs neighbors.
 Doug, along with his pretty mid-sized dog Charlie greeted us bearing gifts.
 I felt as if his gifts were much too generous and voiced it, but his reply to me was, “No, no, I had to.”

 God feels the same way about us all, and He couldn’t offer us any less than the precious gift that is Jesus, His own begotten Son.
 Jesus is also very generous with His gifts and has come to knock upon our hearts as well.
-When we answer the door, we’re overjoyed–and lavished even–with much too generous gifts.
+When we answer the door, we’re overjoyed–and lavished even–with many much too generous gifts.

 After hugs and well wishes, we were once again put to the task of seeking this song.
 Andrew finally came up with the line “Welcome to our world.”
 Sure enough, when I Google searched it, Chris Rice’s song was finally found.